 Incoming Student Assignment Priority

-There is a randomized system for all incoming students who pay deposits on or before May 1.
+There is a randomized system for all incoming students who complete their housing application by May 1.

 Why is the process randomized?